grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/_index.md

 1. From the **Choose Alertmanager** dropdown, select an Alertmanager.
 By default, **Grafana Alertmanager** is selected.
 1. On the **Contact Points** tab, click **+ Add contact point**.
 1. Enter a descriptive name for the contact point.
 1. From **Integration**, select a type and fill out mandatory fields.
 For example, if you choose email, enter the email addresses.
-Or if you choose Slack, enter the Slack channel(s) and users who should be contacted.
+Or if you choose Slack, enter the Slack channel and users who should be contacted.
 1. Some contact point integrations, like email or webhook, have optional settings.
 In **Optional settings**, specify additional settings for the selected contact point integration.
 1. In Notification settings, optionally select **Disable resolved message** if you do not want to be notified when an alert resolves.
 1. To add another contact point integration, click **Add contact point integration** and repeat steps 6 through 8.